BA/BSc (Hons) Music and Sound DesignSouthwark Campus

 Work placements and internships

-Make the best use of our strong industry links and gaining work experience through a work placements or internship.
-We’ll provide you with lots of opportunities to engage in collaboration with industry partners, through workshops, collaborations and live briefs.
+Throughout the course we encourage students to gain work experience through collaborations with industry partners, through workshops, collaborations and live briefs.
+We can provide advice when applying for work placements or internships.
 Below are some of the companies our students have worked with:

 Teaching and learning

-Your Lecturers are leading practitioners in their fields, so everything we do is industry relevant.
+Your Lecturers are leading practitioners and world-leading researchers in their fields, so everything we do is ahead of the pack and industry relevant.
 Inspiring guest speakers from renowned record labels, studios and production houses will give you further industry insight and build your professional connections

 |Lectures and seminars||Self-directed learning|

 As an undergraduate Arts and Creative Industries student, you will be allocated a personal tutor.
 The role of your tutor is to be your primary contact for academic and professional development support.

 Your tutor will support you to get the most of your time at LSBU, providing advice and signposting to other sources of support in the University.